 As soon as we begin to peel the grip of resentment from our souls, we can grasp the grace and mercy our Lord waits to give us.
 Then in turn, as that loving forgiveness floods our hearts, our outlook will change.
 We will start to see events and people through the eternal glistening eyes of mercy, not the red-rimmed ones of hate and hurt.

-It will take time, and a lot of effort.
+It will take time and faith.
 But our loving Lord is ready to help.
 It’s okay to pray, “Lord, I cannot forgive _____ on my own.
 Help me to do it.
 Amen.”
-Nothing will give Him more delight than to assist you in this task ― for the other person’s sake, but even more so for yours.
+Nothing will give him more delight than to assist you in this task ― for the other person’s sake, but even more so for yours.
 Eventually, you will be freed to forgive, just as my character was, and I am learning to be.

 Are you hurting because of the words or actions of someone?
 You don't have to walk the difficult road of forgiveness alone.
 You can journey with one of our free and confidential mentors for encouragement and prayer.
 Just fill out the form in the "Connect" tab below.